ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 Some mclennan values were not covered in labview but exist in MCLEN IOC `st-motor-init.st`

 * Tracking window - a parameter used to determine if a *tracking abort* should be signalled, it is the max allowed difference between current and requested position during a move (also known as the following error).
-May get triggered by a motor being told to move/accelerate too quickly, more move too slow and stalling, or an incorrect encoder ratio.
+May get triggered by a motor being told to move/accelerate quicker than it can, or move too slowly and so stalling, or an incorrect encoder ratio so motor/encoder get out of step.
 * Not Complete/Time-Out time